cloudfoundry/cf-smoke-tests/README.md

   "enable_windows_tests" : true
 ```

-If you like to force use of diego, add
+If you like to a specific backend, add (allowed diego, dea or empty (default))

 ```
-  "run_on_diego" : true
+  "backend" : "diego"
 ```